 This course will focus on the prose, poetry, and drama composed by English writers after 1660 and before 1780.
 Emphasis will be given to Dryden, Pope, and Swift.
 Restoration comedy and the emergence and development of the novel will also be stressed by studying three representative works of each genre.
-The conservative (Royalist/ Tory) view will be stressed more than the Parliamentary/Whig view, giving way to the canon in that respect, but some attention will be paid to the role of women in the creation of post-Commonwealth English drama, reflecting the expansion of the canon in recent years.
-Extensive additional background materials will also be assigned.
 Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester of literature.
 Spring, every four years.